 Procedure Initials/Date Set the date, time, and location of the entrance meeting.
 Prepare and distribute an agenda for the meeting.
 The agenda should include the following: Discussion of the investigation scope and objectives (theirs and ours).
 Identification of auditors assigned to the investigation.
 Estimated completion date.
 Process of communication.
 Conditions and operations of the area under review (management changes, changes to systems, etc.).
 Investigation reporting process.
 Client concerns.
 Follow up process.
+For in-person meetings, prepare and distribute a Sign-In Sheet to document the names of meeting attendees.
 Distribute Request for Information memo to management requesting documentation needed for the investigation.
 Document the results of the entrance meeting.
 If applicable, arrange a tour of the area under review and meet personnel you will be working with during the investigation.